Thousands of us want to bring our dog to work but many managers are still against it for a variety of reasons.

 It’s obvious your dog has to be house trained right?
 I don’t even need to mention that right?

-Something interesting that one of my friends loves to mention is that my dog Bella is a huge German Shepherd and while she’s got a nicer personality than 99% of people and a cuter face, some people are scared when they see her.
-The part my friend loves to mention (usually at a bar or when we’re on a hike) is that Bella has helped countless people overcome their fear of dogs, it’s not essential to get through life in the workplace but it’s pretty cool.
-BTW yes I’ll include a picture of her and before you light up the comments section yes I know she’s cuter than me.
+Something interesting that one of my friends loves to mention is that my dog Bella is a huge German Shepherd.
+Whilst she’s got a nicer personality than 99% of people and a cuter face, some people are scared when they see her.
+But Bella has helped countless people overcome their fear of dogs.
+Of course I’ll include a picture of her.

-A few quick bullet points on other things to remember when bringing your dog to work:
+A few quick points on other things to remember when bringing your dog to work: